Travelling through Africa is the stuff of dreams

 Of course, I have a personal bias for African Overland Tours.
 I strongly believe in the quality of our team.
 The passion we have for this continent is felt by every single traveler who chooses to hit the African road with us.
 Feelings aside, having traveled on 99% of the routes in Africa, offering 24/7 emergency support on the ground, we cover all aspects of your trip.
 Few companies can say that, but I’m also aware that we’re one of many tour companies.

 With an abundance of overland travel companies out there, choosing the right one is not always easy.
-So, we’ve put together a few questions to consider to help you choose the best African overland tour company to plan your once in a lifetime adventure.

 1. Is the Travel Company bonded/insured?